wtsi-hgi/hgi-vault/doc/design.md

 **If unanimity is not established, the process must exit immediately and cease all further function.**

+Different implementations of hot code must conform to the same signature (argument and return types).
+While hot code can refer to potentially mutable state, they must be implemented as pure functions.

+**Hot code *MUST NOT* mutate state.**

 Hot code must be written under the `hot.USERNAME` submodule (where `USERNAME` is the username of the developer who originally wrote the code).
 The full name and e-mail address of said developer must appear in